Amazing Green Tea Health Benefits

 Enhances skin complexion

 Who doesn’t want the healthy glow?
-When you take a sip from your hot cup of Green tea, the steam wafts those free radical-fighting antioxidants directly into your skin.
+When you take a sip of your hot cup of Green tea, the steam wafts those free-radical-fighting antioxidants directly onto your skin.
 That’s how Green tea drinkers get that beautiful, healthy glow. <Hello, Japanese ladies!>

 Fights wrinkles